 - Innovations in sustainable architecture.

-Portugal has been one of the European countries most committed to clean energy, standing out for its wind and solar power production.
-The Tejo Power Plant thus symbolizes the journey from the first steps of national electrification to the current commitment to green energy.
+Portugal has been one of the European countries most committed to clean energy, standing out for its wind and solar energy production.
+Central Tejo thus symbolizes the journey from the first steps of national electrification to the current commitment to green energy.

-What are the sources of energy, how does the process of production, transport and distribution of electricity take place, who are the scientists who study it?
-The answers to these and other questions can be found by visiting this space.
+What are the energy sources, how does the production, transport, and distribution process of electricity happen, and who are the scientists who study it?
+The answers to these and other questions can be found during a visit to this space.

-And if you want to know more about the evolution of the Central and the MAAT between 1909 and 2016, you can watch an interesting virtual tour below.
+And if you’d like to learn more about the evolution of the Plant and MAAT between 1909 and 2016, you can watch an interesting virtual tour below.

 Location and How to Visit